rjw57/buri/docs/lcd-display.md

   </figcaption>
 </figure>

 The complete bus logic is shown above.
-Here we've used a 74138 3-to-8 decoder to select out the bottom two bytes from [I/O area 7] Búri will take <s>IO7</s> low when bytes in the range $DFF0&ndash;$DFFF are accessed.
-We use A0 as register select and feed A[1&hellip;3] into the '138.
-We use a single 7400 NAND gate to condition E on &phi;2 and a couple of 7404 NOT gates to flip some signals around.
+Here I've used a 74138 3-to-8 decoder to select out the bottom two bytes from [I/O area 7].
+(Búri will take <s>IO7</s>
+low when bytes in the range $DFF0&ndash;$DFFF are accessed.)
+I use A0 as register select and feed A[1&hellip;3] into the '138.
+I use a single 7400 NAND gate to condition E on &phi;2 and a couple of 7404 NOT gates to flip some signals around.

 <aside>
-We could've just used some NAND gates to select the display when A1 = A2 = A3 =
+I could've just used some NAND gates to select the display when A1 = A2 = A3 =
 low but using the '138 is useful since it exposes some other lines which can be used to select other peripherals in I/O area 7 such as the [serial port].
 </aside>